Research

 The Performative Adoption Diagnostic: How to Tell Whether Your AI Program Is Changing Work or Just Checking Boxes

 Every AI deployment generates usage data.
-License utilization, prompt volume, session duration, feature adoption rates — the metrics arrive in tidy dashboards t
+License utilization, prompt volume, session duration, feature adoption rates — the metrics arrive in tidy dashboards that suggest progress.

 March 2026